brianz/blog/content/post/custom-https-domains-with-serverless.md

 - Run `certbot` in container
 - Change DNS records as instructed by `certbot` to verify domain
 - Create a "Custom Domain" in API Gateway and Install certificate files
+- Update your DNS records to point to your new Cloudfront distribution

 To be clear, there are definitely other ways to accomplish this.
 This is actually my second iteration of this process which is easier than my first implementation.